Songonge/Data-Analytics-Projects/All Projects/Netflix Content Analysis/Netflix Content Analysis Report.md

 ## Aim of the Project
 The project aims to achieve the following specific objectives:
-A.	Implement basic data analysis techniques to gain insights into watched trends, product performance, and customer preferences.
+1. Implement basic data analysis techniques to gain insights into watched trends, product performance, and customer preferences.
-B.	Create user-friendly dashboards from Netflix data and derive insights.
+2. Create user-friendly dashboards from Netflix data and derive insights.
-C.	Carry out basic data analysis and dashboard utilization to enhance decision-making capabilities.
+3. Carry out basic data analysis and dashboard utilization to enhance decision-making capabilities.

 ## Data Description
 This dataset consists of listings of all the movies and TV shows available on Netflix from 2008 to 2021, along with details such as cast, directors, ratings, release year, duration, etc. The dataset contains 10 columns and 8791 rows described as follows: